talon-one/TalonOne.cs/docs/ManagementApi.md

             var pageSize = 56;  // int? | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used. (optional) var skip = 56;  // int? | Skips the given number of items when paging through large result sets. (optional) var sort = sort_example;  // string | The field by which results should be sorted.
-Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order. (optional) var applicationId = 56;  // int? |  (optional) var entityPath = entityPath_example;  // string | Filter results on a case insensitive matching of the url path of the entity (optional) var userId = 56;  // int? |  (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
+Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order. (optional) var applicationId = 8.14;  // decimal? | Filter results by Application ID. (optional) var entityPath = entityPath_example;  // string | Filter results on a case insensitive matching of the url path of the entity (optional) var userId = 56;  // int? | Filter results that match the given user ID. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any timezone.
-Talon.One will convert to UTC internally. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result will include the total size of the result, across all pages.
-This might decrease performance on large data sets.
-With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
-With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query.  (optional) var includeOld = true;  // bool? | When this flag is set to false, the state without the change will not be returned.
+Talon.One will convert to UTC internally. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total size of the result, across all pages.
+This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.  (optional) var includeOld = true;  // bool? | When this flag is set to false, the state without the change will not be returned.
 The default value is true. (optional)

             try
             {
-                // Get audit log for an account InlineResponse20027 result = apiInstance.GetChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, includeOld);
+                // Get audit log for an account InlineResponse20028 result = apiInstance.GetChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, includeOld);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)